kormax/apple-enhanced-contactless-polling/README.md

     XX XX XX
      [TCI]
   ```
-- TCI is a 3 byte long identifier
+- TCI is a 3 byte long identifier.
+More info below.

 For V2 payload contains terminal configuration, terminal type, terminal subtype, and data: